geoffodonnell/powershell-algorand-module/README.md

 ```PowerShell
 PS> Install-Module -Name Algorand -AllowPrerelease -Verbose
 ```

+Note, after installing the module call `Import-Module` to load it into the current session.

 # Getting Started
 The module is pre-configured for Mainnet, Testnet, and Betanet.
 For each of the pre-configured networks, the module connects to nodes maintained by [AlgoNode.io](https://algonode.io/) (Thanks AlgoNode!).
 The current Algorand network configuration determines where requests are directed.
 The current network can be obtained by calling `Get-AlgorandNetwork` with no arguments.